mmontalbo/grim_rust/docs/parity_workflow.md

 ## Do / Don’t
 - Do implement the missing behaviour (e.g. register the real binding, call the real fallback, create/populate tables in the observed order).
 - Do add targeted telemetry if you need more detail, but keep the semantic/raw split intact.
+- Do keep the engine focused on the boot window for parity work; defer runtime loops, movie playback, or stubbed script drivers to later passes.
 - Don’t mask or reorder events just to silence the diff; if retail sets a tag method, the engine must set the same hook for the same reason.
 - Don’t gate retail-consistent code paths behind debug flags to “pass parity”; parity should fall out of correct behaviour.